michaeluno/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.2.6 - 12/16/2016 =
+- Fixed a compatibility issue with WordPress 4.7 that caused a warning `wp_kses_js_entities is deprecated`.

 = 1.2.5 - 12/22/2015 =
 - Fixed a compatibility issue with PHP 7 which caused a fatal error.